-2. Trigger Urgency By Displaying Scarcity
+2. Create Urgency By Displaying Scarcity

-For this, you have to show a low inventory level to your customers that make them feel anxious that if they don't make a purchase now, they're missing something.
+For this, you have to show a low inventory level to your customers.
+You can even put a countdown timer to encourage customers to buy quickly.
+That makes them feel anxious that they're missing something if they don't make a purchase now.

 3. Display Sales Pop Up And Other On-Site Activities

-As mentioned above, reviews aren't the only type of social proof that boosts online store conversions.
+As mentioned above, customer reviews aren't the only type of social proof that boosts online store conversions.

-Just like people admire buying from stores that include 5-star ratings and plenty of good reviews.
+People admire buying from stores with 5-star ratings and plenty of good reviews.

-5. Ask Reviews From Industry Experts
+5. Ask for Reviews From Industry Experts

 Similarly, if you're offering a skincare range, you can partner with dermatologists or beauty experts to endorse your brand on your behalf.